 For more details, please see Disk Defragmentation.

-Enlarge Cluster Size If the Partition Saves Large Files
+4. Enlarge Cluster Size If the Partition Saves Large Files

-Then, select the partition whose cluster size is unreasonable and choose "Change Cluster Size" function from the left side.
+Step 1: Firstly, please start the program to get its main interface.
+Then, select the partition whose cluster size is unreasonable and choose Change Cluster Size function from the left side.

-Align Partition(s) If You Are Using SSD
+5. Align Partition(s) If You Are Using SSD

 Though partitions created under recent Windows OS will be aligned automatically, previously aligned partitions might become misaligned due to later partitioning operations like resize and copy.
 Therefore, it is also very necessary to align partitions of SSD.

-If MiniTool Partition Wizard finds it misaligned, you’ll see a pending operation on "Operations Pending" area.
-At this time, just click "Apply" button to make this pending operation finally performed.
+If MiniTool Partition Wizard finds it misaligned, you’ll see a pending operation on Operations Pending area.
+At this time, just click the Apply button to make this pending operation finally performed.

-After doing these operations, you can make a benchmark test to see whether your computer performance is increased or not.
-And you can visit The 5 Best Free Benchmark Programs for Windows to get a free testing program.
+After doing these partitioning operations, you can make a benchmark test to see whether your computer performance is increased or not.
+Just find a free testing program from the internet.